techgrounds/techgrounds-FvL69-1/04_Security/SEC-07_publickey-infrastructure.md

 create, manage, distribute, use, store and revoke digital certificates and manage public-key encryption.
 It consists of three entities that assure you can communicate securely over an insecure network like the public internet.

+TLS, or “transport layer security” — and its predecessor SSL — are protocols used to wrap normal traffic in a protected,
+encrypted wrapper.
+Using this technology, servers can safely send information to their clients without their messages being
+intercepted or read by an outside party.

 ## KEY-TERMS: